-Planning staff has reviewed the proposal in relation to Provincial and County policy frameworks and are of the opinion that the proposed amendments are consistent with and generally maintain the intent and purpose of the Provincial Policy Statement, 2014, the Places to Grow Plan and the Haldimand

-County Official Plan.
+Planning staff has reviewed the proposal in relation to Provincial and County policy frameworks and are of the opinion that the proposed amendments are consistent with and generally maintain the intent and purpose of the Provincial Policy Statement, 2014, the Places to Grow Plan and the Haldimand County Official Plan.
 Additionally, the proposed amendment to the Zoning By-law maintains the intent and purpose of the Town of Haldimand Zoning By-law 1 H 86.
 Therefore, Planning staff is supportive of the subject applications.

-The proponents have sent notice to the neighbours within 120 metres of the subject property and hosted an open house on May 16th, 2019.
-The following points were raised during the meeting by the attendees:
+The proponents have sent notice to the neighbours within 120 metres (~394 feet) of the subject property and hosted an open house on January 29, 2019.
+There were 4 people in attendance at the open house and no issues or concerns were raised.
+The attendees were seeking additional information and details on the proposal.